WAPT 1.8 : Stear clear of heterogeneous parks!

 - On the same side of the window it is also possible to synchronize the repositories of your choice, update the index, or consult the synchronization changelog.

-Why use WAPT 1.8 to manage your remote repositories?
+Why use WAPT 1.8 to manage your secondary repositories?

 In addition, the systems agent makes this functionality operate completely independent of the remote repositories in place.
 The server does not need to see them to interact with them.
 As long as the WAPT server is visible, you can move forward!

-How to turn a WAPT agent into a remote repository?
+How do I turn a WAPT agent into a secondary repository?

 Going further with WAPT Enterprise